 To stay on topic, identify what needs to be discussed as specifically as possible.
 Questions to think about:

-For example, has your parent’s health declined to such an extent that he or she needs more help than your other parent can provide?
+For example, has your parent’s health declined to such an extent that they need more help than your other parent can provide?
 Will your parent need help after coming home from the hospital?
 What sort of help will be needed, and what are the options?

 Does help preparing meals include grocery shopping or arranging for food delivery?
 Does it extend to cleaning up the kitchen?
 Does your parent have sufficient balance and mobility to carry a plate of hot food from the microwave to the table?